smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 The following are critical for setting up a contract:

+- :guilabel:`Salary Structure Type`: set as :guilabel:`CAP57: Hong Kong Employee`.
+- :guilabel:`Contract Start Date`: start date of employment.
-- :guilabel:`Working Schedule`: Set as :guilabel:`HK Standard 40 hours/week` (from employee record)
+- :guilabel:`Working Schedule`: set as :guilabel:`HK Standard 40 hours/week` (from employee record).
-- :guilabel:`Salary Structure Type`: Set as :guilabel:`CAP57: Hong Kong Employee`.
-- :guilabel:`Work Entry Source`: Select either :guilabel:`Working Schedule`, :guilabel:`Attendances`
+- :guilabel:`Work Entry Source`: select either :guilabel:`Working Schedule`, :guilabel:`Attendances`
   or :guilabel:`Planning`.
 This field determines how the work entries are accounted for in the payslip.

-   - :guilabel:`Working Schedule`: The work entries are generated automatically based on the employee's working schedule.
+   - :guilabel:`Working Schedule`: the work entries are generated automatically based on the employee's working schedule.
-   - :guilabel:`Attendances`: The work entries are generated based on the check-in/out period logged in the *Attendances* app.
+   - :guilabel:`Attendances`: the work entries are generated based on the check-in/out period logged in the :guilabel:`Attendances app`.
-   - :guilabel:`Planning`: The work entries are generated from planning shifts only.
+   - :guilabel:`Planning`: the work entries are generated from planning shifts only.

 - Under the :guilabel:`Salary Information` tab

-  - :guilabel:`Wage Type`: Select :guilabel:`Fixed Wage` for Full-time or Part-time employees, or :guilabel:`Hourly Wage` for employees who are paid hourly.
+  - :guilabel:`Wage Type`: select :guilabel:`Fixed Wage` for Full-time or Part-time employees, or :guilabel:`Hourly Wage` for employees who are paid hourly.
+  - :guilabel:`Schedule Pay`: the frequency of payslip issuance.
-  - :guilabel:`Wage`: :guilabel:`Monthly` or :guilabel:`Hourly` depending on the company.
+  - :guilabel:`Wage`: :guilabel:`Monthly` or :guilabel:`Hourly` depending on the :guilabel:`Wage Type`.
-  - :guilabel:`Internet Subscription`: This is an **optional** field to provide additional internet allowance on top of the current salary package.
+  - :guilabel:`Internet Subscription`: this is an **optional** field to provide additional internet allowance on top of the current salary package.

 .. important::